produnis/quarto-invoice/README.md

 # quarto-invoice

-This is [quarto](https://quarto.org) extension to create an invoice.
+This is a [quarto](https://quarto.org) extension to create an invoice.
 The output format is PDF.

 ## Installation

-`quarto use template produnis/quarto-letter`
+`quarto use template produnis/quarto-invoice`

 ## Usage